rsshilli/chimp/README.md

 That's it!

 ### Drivers (formerly Browsers)
-In previous versions of Chimp, the automation object was a `browser`.
-While this is still available for backwards compatibility, the automation object is now a `driver`.
+In previous versions of Chimp, the automation object was a `browser`, and now it's a `driver`.
 This is because the driver may not always be a browser.
-For example, when you use Chimp with React, Chimp will use Enzyme, which uses JSDOM, which is not a browser per se.
+For example, when you use Chimp with React, Chimp will use Enzyme + JSDOM, which is not a browser per se.

-Chimp provides a **common API** that can **interchangeably** be used across the following browsers:
+Chimp provides a **common API** that can **interchangeably** be used across the following driver configurations:
+- [ ] Enzyme
 - [x] WebdriverIO + ChromeDriver
+- [ ] WebdriverIO + Selenium Standalone (local Firefox/IE/Safari)
 - [ ] WebdriverIO + Selenium Grid (remote Firefox/IE/Safari - e.g. BrowserStack)
-- [ ] WebdriverIO + Selenium Standalone (local Firefox/IE/Safari)
-- [ ] Enzyme
 - [ ] Chromeless
 - [ ] Puppeteer

 Wait.. what?
 Interchangeably?

 Yes!
-You can use one API and swap out the driver and your tests will still work.
+You can Chimp's common API and swap out the driver based on your needs.

-You see we love to reuse code, and we have found that it saves a lot of time to write page objects that can be use both in unit testing and in end-to-end testing.
+You see we love to reuse code, and we have found that it saves a lot of time to write page objects that can be use both in unit and in end-to-end testing.
 Here are some examples:

 - [ ] Page object that works in Enzyme and with WebdriverIO + ChromeDriver (TODO)
 - [ ] Page object that works in Enzyme and with Chromeless (TODO)

 For the full Chimp API, [see the API docs below](#chimp-api)